 Currently, he is managing a team that develops cybersecurity solutions that include various server log analytics for detecting threats in real-time, and NLP systems to automate risk and compliance tasks.

 To implement the projects successfully, he also hires data scientists and machine learning engineers.
 When asked about the qualities he expects from the candidates, Rai said the seeks expertise in programming skills in Java and Python.
 Further, he added the importance of Java programming as it helps them in developing production-level code.
-“One does not necessarily have to write an algorithm in Python and its ML libraries; a small ML model programmed in Java can be as effective as any other large modules, and in some cases it light-weight modules delivers quick results than the larger one,” says Rai.
+“One does not necessarily have to write an algorithm in Python and its ML libraries; a small ML model programmed in Java can be as effective as any other large modules, and in some cases, light-weight modules deliver quick results than the larger one,” says Rai.

 However, he did not thrash the logic of huge ML modules and said they have their own advantages in several use cases.

 “Just completing a diploma or certification will not make anyone a data scientist.
 Companies seek candidates who can do more than just programming,” Rai says emphatically.